 Sound overwhelming?
 Modern ERP can help

 When you need to be more agile and flexible while streamlining processes, a modern ERP is your answer.
-A modern ERP, like Sage X3 offers specialized add-ons while maintaining central data control.
+A modern ERP, like Sage EM (formerly known as Sage X3) offers specialized add-ons while maintaining central data control.
 With this complete solution, you can streamline processes, produce a superior product, and improve customer satisfaction.